dixitmj/Smart-Crop-Advisor_System/README.md

-# Crop Advisory system Using ML
+# Smart Crop Advisory System
+A data-informed web app that explains crop suitability and market value with forecasted price trends.